awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 | --- | --- | --- | --- |
 |  [kms:ReEncryptOnSameKey](#conditions-kms-reencrypt-on-same-key)  |  Boolean  |  `ReEncrypt`  |  IAM and key policies  |

 You can use this condition key to control access to the [ReEncrypt](http://docs.aws.amazon.com/kms/latest/APIReference/API_ReEncrypt.html) operation based on whether the request specifies a destination CMK that is the same one used for the original encryption\.
-For example, the following policy statement uses the `kms:ReEncryptOnSameKey` condition key to allow a user to re\-encrypt only when the destination CMK is the same one used for the original encryption\.
-The following example shows a policy statement in a key policy\.
+For example, the following policy statement uses the `kms:ReEncryptOnSameKey` condition key to allow a user to reencrypt only when the destination CMK is the same one used for the original encryption\.
+The example shows a policy statement in a key policy\.

 ```
 {